Top 10 GORUCK Equipment

 Place a slightly larger thicker sock on over the top of that.
 Make sure socks are a poly-wool blend.

-We like the Darn Tough Merino Wool Micro Crew Sock.
+I like the Darn Tough Merino Wool Micro Crew Sock.
+I have several pair of them myself.
 Don’t use cotton.
 Make sure you coated your foot in anti-chafe balm.

 Your pretty much going blister free unless you make a fubu and wear brand new boots.